When 2 or more paths connect end to end, we call this a chain.

 We can find 2 chains in this drawing with 2 rectangles:

 There are scenarios where you may need contained chains to flow in the opposite direction of their containing chain.
-This will require extra computation on each chain to test its direction.
-If you need this, use{ contain: { alternateDirection: true } }

-in your options.
+If you need this, use { contain: { alternateDirection: true } } in your options.
 In the returned chains array,

 the outmost chains will flow clockwise: